 - Roll dough into a ball, cover with plastic wrap or towel and let rise until about double.

 - Roll out dough approximately 1/2” thick cut into desired shapes, let rest 30 min or till doubled in size. (this time will always vary depending on environment conditions so allow for more proofing in colder weather)

 - Heat oil in a fryer or heavy bottomed pan to 350 - 375 degrees F. Cook for about 2 - 3 minutes, turning the doughnut half way.
 Remove doughnuts when golden on both sides.
 Quickly drain on paper towels or wire rack.
 Roll in powdered sugar, cinnamon sugar or glaze with chocolate ganache or milk glaze.
 Enjoy the day of.

 *Things to remember

-- Proof line is a naked line around doughnut suggesting proper proof was achieved, if the line does not appear on first doughnut allow the rest of the doughnuts to proof longer before cooking more.
+- Proof line is a naked line around doughnut suggesting proper proof was achieved, if line does not appear on first doughnut allow the rest to proof longer before cooking more.

-- Doughnuts are best enjoyed the same day but they can also be frozen in its raw un-proofed state.
-To make from frozen: Allow dough to defrost overnight in the refrigerator covered on a baking sheet (allowing for room to grow), and proof as you would fresh doughnuts before frying.
+- Doughnuts are best enjoyed the same day but they can also be frozen in its raw unproofed form.
+Allow to defrost overnight in the refrigerator covered on a baking sheet (allowing for room to grow), proof as you would fresh doughnuts before frying.

-- 5g or 1 tablespoon of corn syrup or glucose (optional)
+- 5g or 1 tablespoon corn syrup or glucose (optional)

 - Chop chocolate and place in a heatproof bowl with corn syrup.